Monday, 16 March 2026

 At the end of June we were going to have to move out of our lovely flat so that it could be let to holiday visitors – in the same way as most property in the county since visitors could be charged more than long-term tenants.

-We’d had enough of shunting from place to place, of the insecurity, of not being able to settle anywhere, and as winter drew out began to wonder if we should look into buying a house.
+We’d had enough of shunting from place to place, of the insecurity, of not being able to settle anywhere, and as winter drew on began to wonder if we should look into buying a house.

 Somehow we’d saved enough for a deposit, and with our combined incomes could apply for a mortgage for the rest of the cost.
 We found a semi-detached bungalow we could afford on an estate on the outskirts of a village a few miles from our flat.
 I wrote and told my parents of our plans.